jadecobra/python_tdd_exercises/source/functions.rst

          {}
        )

-  the terminal updates to show an :doc:`AssertionError` and I update the test with the right values to make the test pass
+  the terminal shows an :doc:`AssertionError` and I change the test with the right values to make the test pass

   .. code-block:: python